-The Gustavus A. Pfeiffer Library resources include approximately 60 online databases which provide close to 30,000 full-text journals, over 200 print journal titles, audio and video materials, and four book stack levels containing over 131,000 print volumes and over 160,000 e-books that are searchable in an online catalog.
+The Gustavus A. Pfeiffer Library resources include approximately 80 online databases which provide close to 30,000 full-text journals, over 200 print journal titles, audio and video materials, and four book stack levels containing over 131,000 print volumes and over 160,000 e-books that are searchable in an online catalog.
 All online resources are available off-campus as well.
 The library has a staff of four full-time librarians and one paraprofessional to assist students with reference and other library needs, along with a 24-hour Ask-A-Librarian service.
 A computer lab is located on the 1st floor, tablets and laptops are available for use in the building, and a photocopier is located in the lobby area at circulation.
 The University Archives are also in the library building.
-Cultural Program videos are located at the Circulation Desk.
 Requests for books and journal articles not available in the library may be made to other libraries through use of Interlibrary Loan.
 For information, ask at the Circulation Desk.